Michèle Magema

-Michèle Magema, born in Kinshasa in 1977, is a Congolese-French video, performance, and photography artist.
-She was born in Kinshasa, Democratic Republic of Congo in 1977.
-She emigrated to Paris, France in 1984, and currently resides in Nevers.
+Michèle Magema (born 1977) is a Congolese-French visual artist, known primarily for her video, performance, photography and drawing.
+Born in Kinshasa, DRC, she currently resides in Nevers, France.
+Magema's work considers memory, the multiplicity of histories, and temporality.

 Biography

+Magema as born in Kinshasa, Zaire in 1977.
+She emigrated to Paris, France in 1984.
+Magema's father was politically active in France as a political refugee.
 In 2002 Michèle Magema received her MA in fine arts from l’Ecole Nationale Supérieure d’Arts de Cergy.
-After her graduation, she travels to South Korea for a post diploma residency, followed by an Ifritry residency in Morocco.
+After her graduation, she traveled to South Korea for a post diploma residency, followed by an Ifritry residency in Morocco.
 In addition to being a resident artist at the Cité internationale des arts in Paris, she has participated in the Africa Remix Exhibition.
 Her work has been exhibited in the Global Feminisms exhibition at the Brooklyn Museum, the Hirshoron Museum, and Sculpture Garden.